swent-group10/mvp-prd/template/9-design.md

 5. Recap Screen: Users can view a recap of their daily calorie intake.
 6. Graph Screen: Users can view a graph of their calorie consumption over time.
 7. Map Screen: Users can view nearby friends and their meals.
-8. Recipe Suggestions Screen: Users can view recipe suggestions based on selected ingredients.
+8. Recipe Suggestions Screen: Users can view recipe suggestions based on selected/scanned ingredients.

 ## Backend